 Technology has been a strong focus on campus.
-Five years ago, technology was a very limited commodity on campus.
+Six years ago, technology was a very limited commodity on campus.
 TVs and VCRs were limited to carts and had to be checked out.
 Computer technology was an even greater premium.
 Computer labs existed in the business and math departments.
-They were used for keyboarding, math drills, and Basic Programing.
+They were used for keyboarding, math drills, and basic programing.
 Today Santa Teresa has three major Mac labs and one IBM lab.
 There are mini labs located in science, photography, the Entertainment Cluster and the library.
 The 200, 300, 400, and 500 buildings are wired with a fiber optic network with plans to install hubs in the labs and offices.
 In addition to computer technology, the 200 and 300 building are wired to a closed circuit television network with TVs, and VCRs installed in the classrooms in each of these buildings.
-TVs, VCRs, and the television network are being extended to the 400, 500, and 600 buildings this year and the rest of the school in 1996/97 Technology is used as a means of teaching students how to improve verbal and computational skills, exploring topics and presenting projects, and searching out information.
-In addition, Technological expertise/proficiency has been incorporated into the school's expected schoolwide learning results.
+TVs, VCRs, and the television network have been extended throughout the school.
+Technology is used as a means of teaching students how to improve verbal and computational skills, exploring topics and presenting projects, and searching out information.
+In addition, Technological expertise/ proficiency has been incorporated into the school's expected schoolwide learning results.
 Staff Development includes summer institute technology classes.
 Technology classes have been part of the staff development day for the past four years.
-In 1994-95, the staff participated in three half-day, hands-on workshops utilizing three software programs.
+In 1997-98, the staff participated in three half-day, hands-on workshops utilizing three software programs.
 Furthermore, for the past two summers 31 teachers have participated in a two-week, full-day seminar with the San Jose Education Network.
-Additionally, 25 teachers participated in a twoweek summer institute.
+Additionally, 25 teachers participated in a two-week summer institute.